anujpathania/HotSniper/README.md

 -   Creators: Martin Rapp, Anuj Pathania, Mohammed Bakr Sikal, Jörg Henkel
 -   License: MIT

-Note: If you have a problem, please contact us by raising an issue on this Github repositories.
+Note: If you have a problem, please contact us by raising an issue here - https://github.com/anujpathania/HotSniper/issues.
+Also, please do not forget to close the issue once we have addressed your problem.

 ## Publication